 One of the steps of technical SEO is to find and fix soft 404 errors.
-Soft 404 errors can be very confusing because, in many cases, it’s not clear what the issue is, making troubleshooting and fixing a cumbersome process.
+Soft 404 errors can be very confusing because, in many cases, the issue is unclear, making troubleshooting and fixing them cumbersome.

-In this guide, you’ll learn everything you need to know about soft 404 errors, including what they are, how to find them, and how to fix them.
+In this guide, you’ll learn how to find and fix soft 404 errors.

 What Is a Soft 404 Error?